 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Canada really is a puppy-dog compared to its southern cousin, but you shouldn't let the myth of a country without crime lull you into complacency.
+Canada really is a puppy-dog compared to its southern cousin when it comes to crime, but you shouldn't let this lull you into complacency.

 While violent crime against tourists is rare, petty and property crime is common in the country‘s bigger cities.
 Apply all your common sense rules and you‘ll find Canada to be a walk in the park.